Real-World Readiness in Propulsion Engineering: Thermal Power and Propulsion MSc

 Preparing Students for the Real World: A Bridge from Classroom to Industry

-One of the most valuable aspects of our MSc programme is how it prepares students for their professional careers.
+One of the most valuable aspects of our Thermal Power and Propulsion MSc programme is how it prepares students for their professional careers.
 Dr. Igie noted that many Cranfield graduates move into specialised roles in industries like aerospace, aviation, marine energy, and oil and gas—areas that all share a common need for decarbonisation and sustainable energy solutions.
 The applied nature of the coursework and thesis projects, which focus on real-world industry challenges, gives students a head start when it comes to entering the workforce.

 “At times, our graduates return to Cranfield as industry partners,” Dr. Igie said.
 This ongoing relationship with alumni in industry provides insight into how well the programme prepares its students and allows current students to see the transition first-hand.
 With a curriculum grounded in real-world issues, graduates often find they’re already well-equipped to make meaningful contributions from day one on the job.